 Conducted by Donald Sheppard from the ACE Insights research company, the study concluded that the program is “having a very positive effect on participants,” resulting in attitudinal improvements such as empowerment and a willingness to change, plus behavioral improvements such as better anger management and reduced fighting.

 The Peace Education Program is an innovative workshop series that has helped inmates discover their own inner resources so they can improve their self-esteem and make better choices.
-The program has been offered in nearly 700 correctional institutions across the world, winning praise from officials for improving behavior and reducing recidivism.
+The program has been offered in hundreds of correctional institutions across the world, winning praise from officials for improving behavior and reducing recidivism.

 The ACE Insights study evaluated the impact of the program in the U.S., U.K., Spain, Portugal, Finland, Australia, Trinidad and Tobago.
 Positive improvements were found in 89 percent of participants, who reported that the program helped them feel peace, hope, appreciation, and new perspective.